-Intangible Assets – There is no doubt about the fact that the human asset is the key intangible asset for any organization.
-In today’s dynamic and continuously changing business world, it is the human assets and not the fixed or tangible assets that differentiate an organization from its competitors.
-Today’s knowledge economy distinguishes one organization from another with the most important and powerful factor: the Human Resources (HR) or Human Assets.
+Intangible Assets – There is no doubt that human asset is the key intangible asset for any organization.
+In today’s dynamic and continuously changing business world, human assets and not fixed or tangible assets differentiate an organization from its competitors.
+Today’s knowledge economy distinguishes one organization from another with the most important and powerful factor: Human Resources (HR) or Human Assets.

-Employees leaving an organisation might be replaced physically; however, their skill-sets and knowledge cannot be exactly replaced by the person replacing them, as each individual possesses a different skill-set and experience.
-The business decision-makers well know that the skill of employees accounts for 85% of a company’s assets.
-Employee efficiency and talent determines the pace and growth of the organizations.
+Employees leaving an organization might be physically replacable.
+However, their skill sets and knowledge cannot be exactly replaced by the person replacing them, as each individual possesses a different skill set and experience.
+The business decision-makers know well that the skill of employees accounts for 85% of a company’s assets.
+Employee efficiency and talent determine the pace and growth of the organization.

 “People are definitely a company’s greatest asset.
 It doesn’t make any difference whether the product is cars or cosmetics.
 A company is only as good as the people it keeps.” – Mary Kay Ash

 “The most valuable assets of a 20th-century company were its production equipment,” said management guru Peter Drucker in 1999.
 “The most valuable asset of a 21st-century institution, whether business or non-business, will be its knowledge workers and their productivity.”
-Drucker’s insightful observation clearly marks the reality as to what are the majority of issues faced by the industry in today’s knowledge economy.
-All intangible assets, be it patents, copyrights, intellectual property, brands, trademarks, and research & development, are created by the human asset.
-They are the most essential contributors to the profits and shareholder value.
+Drucker’s insightful observation marks the reality as to why the industry faces the majority of issues in today’s knowledge economy.
+The human asset creates all intangible assets, be it patents, copyrights, intellectual property, brands, trademarks, and research & development.
+They are essential contributors to profits and shareholder value.

-In fact, investment advisory firm Ocean Tomo estimates that in 1975, the value in the S&P 500 firms consisted of more than 80% of tangible assets – like land, plant and machinery.
-In 2010, approximately 80% of the S&P500 market value was allocated to the intangible assets.
-However, there still lies a gap in today’s accounting systems and financial reporting, as they are using 20th-century definitions.
+Investment advisory firm Ocean Tomo estimates that in 1975, the value in the S&P 500 firms comprised more than 80% of tangible assets – like land, plant, and machinery.
+In 2010, approximately 80% of the S&P500 market value was allocated to intangible assets.
+However, there still lies a gap in today’s accounting systems and financial reporting, as they use 20th-century definitions.

 The Harvard Business Review in 2004 noted that the skills and talents of a company’s workforce constitute an intangible asset — and that such assets “are worth far more too many companies than their tangible assets.”

-It’s time that the organizations recognize that valuing their employees as assets should be realized in a full-fledged manner.
-The employees (their knowledge, expertise, abilities, skill-sets, and experience) are the invaluable and intangible assets in securing the future.
-Think of what all the organization could achieve with everyone in the boat actively rowing in the same direction.
+It’s time that organizations recognize that valuing their employees as assets should be realized in a full-fledged manner.
+The employees (their knowledge, expertise, abilities, skill sets, and experience) are invaluable and intangible assets in securing the future.
+Think of what the organization could achieve with everyone in the boat actively rowing in the same direction.
 The valued employees will gladly compete in this race, overtake the competitors, cross the finish line first, and stand with the organization’s name held high on the medal stand.

-Here are some of the intangible assets for an organisation:
+Here are some of the intangible assets of an organization:

-- The employees are essential to provide goods or services that the company has to offer.
-Improving employee efficiency and performance, therefore, become major priorities.
-Every department comprises employees with different specializations and responsibilities, be it production, finance, marketing, IT, and so on.
-The employees produce final goods, take care of finances, promote the products and services in the market, maintain the records for the organization for decision-making, etc.
+- The employees are essential to provide the company’s goods or services.
+Improving employee efficiency and performance, therefore, becomes a major priority.
+Every department comprises employees with different specializations and responsibilities, such as production, finance, marketing, IT, etc. The employees produce final goods, take care of finances, promote the products and services in the market, maintain the records for the organization for decision-making, etc.

-- Customer is the King, and employees are the first customer to any organization.
-If the organization does not have happy and satisfied employees, it will not deliver performance-oriented results, thereby reducing the profits of the organization.
+- The customer is the King, and employees are the first customer of any organization.
+If the organization does not have happy and satisfied employees, it will not deliver performance-oriented results, thereby reducing its profits.

-- The employees give their 100% to any organization, whether it is a small-scale, medium-scale, large-scale, or a business giant like Google, Apple, Microsoft, etc. Let’s not forget that it is the result of the continuous hard and smart effort put in by the happy and valued employees that keeps the organization going in the long run, competing with the competitors and keeping it ahead of all.
+- The employees give their 100% to any organization, whether a small, medium-scale, large-scale, or business giant like Google, Apple, Microsoft, etc. Let’s not forget that the continuous hard and smart effort put in by the happy and valued employees keeps the organization going in the long run, competing with the competitors and keeping it ahead of all.

 Recommended courses

 - They are the nurturers of the organization.
-They give in their heart, soul and blood to the organization.
-Just like the parents nurture their kids to grow into good human beings, in a similar manner, the employees nurture the organization with their valuable and endless efforts to take it to the top of the pyramid.
+They give in their heart, soul, and blood to the organization.
+Just like the parents nurture their kids to grow into good human beings.
+Similarly, the employees boost the organization with their valuable and endless efforts to take it to the top of the pyramid.

-- Skilled people with knowledge of how a company operates are difficult to find and maybe even more difficult to replace.
+- Skilled people who know how a company operates are difficult to find and maybe even harder to replace.
 Their skills include training and development programs, experience in specific fields, and understanding various companies’ cultures, systems, and work procedures.
-The salaries cannot be considered as the true measure of their skills and expertise, as the knowledge or creative ideas are abstract.
-They are intangible and cannot be measured in terms of money.
+The salaries are not the true measure of their skills and expertise, as the knowledge or creative ideas are abstract.
+They are intangible and cannot be measurable in terms of money.

-- Employees are the base to a strong and long-running organization.
-If the base of a building is not strong enough, it always has a danger to fall in an unexpected critical situation.
+- Employees are the base of a strong and long-running organization.
+If the base of a building is not strong enough, it is always dangerous to fall into an unexpected critical situation.
 The same goes for an organization too.
-The employees run the organization, whether they are at the middle level or senior level.
-Their strength, commitment and dedication, and emotional connection with the organization cannot be judged or assessed in monetary values, making them invaluable and intangible assets.
+The employees run the organization, whether at the middle or senior level.
+Their strength, commitment, dedication, and emotional connection with the organization cannot be judged or assessed in monetary value, making them invaluable and intangible assets.

-- Motivated employees make a significant difference by reaching new targets, meeting customers’ demands and needs, developing innovative and new products, and performing enormous and huge efforts to achieve the company’s objectives, whether long-term or short-term.
+- Motivated employees make a significant difference by reaching new targets, meeting customers’ demands and needs, developing innovative and new products, and performing enormous efforts to achieve the company’s long-term or short-term objectives.

-- The HR department comprises of employees who are responsible for hiring more employees with specific talents who can team up with the veteran in the organization that belong to their job profile and work for the organization in an efficient and effective manner by combining new and fresh ideas with an unmatchable experience.
+- The HR department comprises employees responsible for hiring more employees with specific talents who can team up with the veteran in the organization that belongs to their job profile and works for the organization efficiently and effectively by combining new and fresh ideas with unmatchable experience.
 The employees are the workforce of the organization.
-They are far more important than machinery or production equipment or land that serves as tangible assets.
+They are far more important than machinery or production equipment, or land that serves as tangible assets.

 “Your number one customers are your people.
 Look after employees first and then customers last.” – Ian Hutchinson, author of People Glue

-If we look at it, it would seem that the employees are tangible assets.
-After all, they’re present in front of us, in a physical form.
-But while it’s all right for organizations to address their employees as invaluable assets, it’s not really the employees — the flesh-and-blood individuals — rather, it’s their abilities, which make the employees intangible assets, because abilities, knowledge and experience cannot be given any monetary value whatsoever.
-When a talented, skilled worker leaves the company, he/she can’t be replaced just by bringing in another body off from the road.
-The organization requires someone with an equivalent skill-set.
-The skill set of the organization’s people, more than the people themselves, is an asset, and since these abilities or skills can’t be touched, it’s an intangible asset.
+If we look at it, the employees seem to be tangible assets.
+After all, they’re present in front of us in a physical form.
+But while it’s all right for organizations to address their employees as invaluable assets, it’s not the employees — the flesh-and-blood individuals — rather, it’s their abilities, which make the employees intangible assets, because abilities, knowledge, and experience cannot be given any monetary value whatsoever.
+When a talented, skilled worker leaves the company, they can’t be replaced by bringing another body off the road.
+The organization requires someone with an equivalent skill set.
+The skill set of the organization’s people, more than the people themselves, is an asset, and since these abilities or skills can’t be touched, it’s an intangible assets.

 - Perks and incentives